gotowest/Gary-W-West/README.md

 - 👋 Hi, I’m Gary W West
-- 👀 I’m interested in Life, family, my sons, their wives, and My and grandchildren !
+- 👀 I’m interested in Life, family, my sons, their wives, and my grandchildren !
-- 🌱 I’m currently learning how to be a grandfather (YeYe).
+- 🌱 I’m currently learning how to be a grandfather (YeYe or Bopa).

 <!---